Tuesday’s high school roundup: Milestone for Thornton Academy’s Jones

 Justin Kennedy and Matthew Stockwell each scored nine points to lead Sanford.

-MASSABESIC 80, NOBLE 38: Aman Zunser had 22 points to lead 11 scorers for the Mustangs (3-3) as they easily beat the Knights (0-2) at Waterboro.
+MASSABESIC 80, NOBLE 38: Brandan Mills had 22 points to lead 11 scorers for the Mustangs (3-3) as they easily beat the Knights (0-2) at Waterboro.

 Tyreek Rose had 10 points for Noble.